okto-platform/ethereum-security-tokens/README.md

 # SLINGR Security Tokens

-Protocol for security tokens smart contracts that work with the SLINGR Transfer Agent app.
+Protocol for security token smart contracts for Transfer Agents Powered by SLINGR